CMO of the Year Award Winner

 Chuck Gitkin, Senior Vice President, Marketing, Smithfield Foods

-Smithfield’s marketing program in NASCAR’s Sprint Cup series partnered with the iconic Richard Petty has absolutely ignited its brands and the level of ‘”authenticity” that surrounds Smithfield’s marketing has earned accolades throughout the sport.
+Smithfield’s marketing program in NASCAR’s Sprint Cup series, which partners with iconic driver Richard Petty, has absolutely ignited its brands.
+And the level of ‘”authenticity” that surrounds Smithfield’s activation has earned accolades throughout the sport.

-With its first documentary film, Chasing 43, produced in 2015 with NBC Sports, the research on awareness/recall/brand favorability was off the charts.
-Gitkin expanded this content marketing with the sequel that aired on the NBC network on May 21, 2016.
+After its first documentary film, Chasing 43 (produced with NBC Sports) aired in 2015, research on awareness/recall/brand favorability was off the charts.
+Gitkin expanded this content marketing with a sequel that aired on the NBC network in May 2016.

 Peter McGuinness, Chief Marketing & Brand Officer, Chobani